3sus/php-contact-form/README.md

-# PHP Simple Form
+# PHP Contact Form

-A basic PHP form example demonstrating how to create an HTML form and handle form submissions securely using PHP.
+A basic PHP contact form example demonstrating how to create an HTML form and handle form submissions securely using PHP.

 ## Features

-- Simple form with **Name** and **Email** fields
+- Simple contact form with **Name** and **Email** fields
 - Basic form validation (required fields)
 - PHP script to process form data and sanitize inputs to prevent XSS
 - Easy to understand and extend for beginners